SmileiPIC/Smilei/doc/Sphinx/Overview/material.rst

 ..
 [Golovanov2021]

-  A A Golovanov, I Yu Kostyukov, L Reichwein, J Thomas and A Pukhov, `Excitation of strongly nonlinear plasma wakefield by electron bunches`, `Plasma Physics and Controlled Fusion 63, 085004 (2021) <http://dx.doi.org/10.1088/1361-6587/ac0352>`_
+  A. A. Golovanov, I. Y. Kostyukov, L. Reichwein, J. Thomas and A. Pukhov, `Excitation of strongly nonlinear plasma wakefield by electron bunches`, `Plasma Physics and Controlled Fusion 63, 085004 (2021) <http://dx.doi.org/10.1088/1361-6587/ac0352>`_